 About this policy

 When travellers move their caravans etc. onto a piece of land they do not own, without the permission of the landowner, this is called an unauthorised encampment.
-This is a civil matter of trespass between the landowner and the travellers and it is the responsibility of the landowner to deal with the encampment.
+This is a civil matter of trespass between the landowner and the travellers and it is normally the responsibility of the landowner to take steps to recover possession of the land.
+Depending on the circumstances, police and local-authority enforcement powers may also apply.

-If the land is privately owned by a company or individual, the landowner needs to take advice from their solicitor about obtaining a Possession Order through the County Court.
+If the land is privately owned by a company or individual, the landowner should take legal advice on the appropriate method of recovering possession, which may include common-law recovery of possession or possession proceedings through the County Court.

 If the land is owned by a local authority, it may still apply for a Possession Order through the County Court or evict the travellers using common law.
+A local authority may also have statutory powers available under sections 77 and 78 of the Criminal Justice and Public Order Act 1994.

-Anti-Social or Criminal Behaviour - A minority of travellers may be involved in behaviors which causes a nuisance or fear and intimidation to people living near to an encampment.
+Anti-Social or Criminal Behaviour - A minority of travellers may be involved in behaviour which causes a nuisance or fear and intimidation to people living near to an encampment.
 Incidents of this nature should be reported to the Police.

 Unauthorised encampments will not be tolerated by Warwickshire County Council where: